Seljuk Silver Unguent Bowl | Engraved Floral & Geometric Motifs | Persia | 12th–13th Century CE

 Description

-This exquisite silver unguent bowl hails from the Seljuk Empire, a dynasty renowned for its cultural, artistic, and architectural achievements during the medieval Islamic Golden Age.
-Finely crafted with intricate floral and geometric engravings, the bowl reflects the Seljuk mastery of metalwork and their ability to merge utility with artistry.
-Such bowls were used for holding precious oils, ointments, or perfumes in both ceremonial and elite domestic contexts, embodying refinement and high status.
+This exquisite silver unguent bowl originates from the Seljuk Empire, a dynasty celebrated for its cultural, artistic, and architectural achievements during the medieval Islamic Golden Age.
+Finely crafted with intricate floral and geometric engravings, the bowl demonstrates the Seljuk mastery of metalwork and their ability to merge function with artistic refinement.
+Vessels of this type were used for holding precious oils, ointments, or perfumes in both ceremonial and elite domestic settings, reflecting status and sophistication.

 Features